SlumberDemon/knotro/README.md

 - Import .md files
 - True offline support

-> The ability to share notes is not avalible in the app.

 ### how

 The app has basic [markdown](https://www.markdownguide.org/cheat-sheet/) support.
 To create backlinks, type two brackets around the note name, like this: `[[Note Name]]`.